RickyL-2000/ROSVOT/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-Paper-<COLOR>.svg)](https://arxiv.org/abs/2405.09940)

-This is the official PyTorch implementation of [ROSVOT (ACL'24)](https://arxiv.org/abs/2405.09940), the first robust automatic singing voice transcription (AST) model that serves singing voice synthesis (SVS).
+This is the official PyTorch implementation of [ROSVOT (ACL'24)](https://arxiv.org/abs/2405.09940), a robust automatic singing voice transcription (AST) model that serves singing voice synthesis (SVS).
 We provide the original design and implementation of this method, along with the model weights. **We are still working on this project, feel free to create an issue if you find any problems.**

 > Note: This method still has plenty of rooms for improvement!
 Therefore, we are continuing to optimize it and will release version 2.0 in the near future.